munificent/journal/_posts/2009-04-26-stupid-magpie-tricks-or-yes-im-making-a-programming-language-like-everyone-else.md

 Functions in Magpie always take a single argument.
 To pass in multiple arguments, you use a tuple.
-Syntactically, it looks the same as other languages, but does have an interesting side-effect: you treat the entire batch of arguments as a single value to be played with:
+Syntactically, it looks the same as other languages, but does have an interesting side-effect: you can treat the entire batch of arguments as a single value to be played with:

 {% highlight magpie %}